stanislawbartkowski/CivilizationEngine/README.md

 | getData(GETBOARDGAME | token, string | Current state of game as JSON object | val board:String = getData(GETBOARDGAME,"xxx") | Returns the gameboard reflecting the current state.
 | executeCommand | token: String, action:String command to execute, row,col : Int: position on map, jsparam : additional parameters for command to execute.
 Content is specific for a particular command | null if success otherwise the error description | Executes command and moves game from one state to another.
 After success call getData(GETBOARDGAME) to receive current game state.
 | itemizeCommand | token :String, command String | Returns list of possible parameters for the command.
 The content depends on a particular command | val l : String = itemizeCommand("xxxx","SETCAPITAL") | Returns more detailed information.
 For instance: if the command is SETCAPITAL the command will return a list of all points where the capital can be built.
 Can be used by user interface to customize screen.

+# Itemize command

+For every command the engine can return itemization, list of possible moves.
+The format is different for every command.

+## SETCAPITAL, SETCITY, SPENDTRADE

+List of points where city can be build or cities where trade can be spend to beef up production

+Format:

+\[ { "row" : int, "col" : int } \]

+Sample
+ \[{"row" : 1, "col" : 2}, { "row" : 2, "col: 2"} \]

+ For SETCITY it is a list points where new city be build.